9898128608/select2-serverside-pagination/README.md

 # select2-serverside-pagination
-select 2 with serverside pagination like onscroll and keyword search.
+select2 with serverside pagination like onscroll and keyword search event.

-First Create Database Name Like 'demo'
-Second Import Table in You Database From DB Folder
+dynamically load data in Select2 with AJAX PDO and PHP